appsmithorg/appsmith-docs/third-party-services/google-maps.md

 ![Click to expand](../.gitbook/assets/maps-apis.png)

-**5. Update the docker.env file in your appsmith deployment folder**
+**5. Update the docker.env file in your Appsmith deployment folder**

 ```text
 # ******** Google Maps ***********